Matrix coefficient realization theory of noncommutative rational functions: Linear representations

 In this subsection let $\cA=M_m(\F)$.
 A combination of rational operations and generalized polynomials that represents an element of $M_m(\F)\gs$ is called a \emph{generalized rational expression over $M_m(\F)$} or shortly a gr expression.
 Therefore each gr expression is a rational series, but a rational series can be written as a gr expression in different ways.
 For example, $x^{-1}$ for $x\in \ulx$ is not a gr expression since $x\in M_m(\F)\gs$ is not invertible in $M_m(\F)\gs$; on the other hand, $(1-x)^{-1}$ and $1+(1-x)^{-1}-1$ are different gr expressions but yield the same rational series, namely $\sum_{k\ge 0}x^k$.

 Let $s\in\N$ and consider the inclusion

 where $\otimes$ is the Kronecker product.
 We can now evaluate generalized polynomials over $M_m(\F)$ in $M_{ms}(\F)$ using $\iota$ in a natural way.
-Of course, a different choice of inclusion would possibly yield different evaluations, so we establish convention to always use $\iota$.
+Of course, one could choose a different inclusion $M_m(\F)\to M_{ms}(\F)$ to define these evaluations.
+However, all such inclusions are conjugate by the Skolem-Noether theorem \cite[Theorem 3.1.2]{Row} and the corresponding evaluations thus exhibit the same behavior.
+Therefore we establish the convention to always use $\iota$.

 Furthermore, we can inductively define the domain $\dom_{ms} S\subseteq M_{ms}(\F)^g$ and the evaluation $S(\ulq)$ at $\ulq\in\dom_{ms}S$ for any gr expression $S$, similarly as in Section \ref{sec2}.
 By the definition, every gr expression $S$ is defined in 0 and $S(0)=[S,1]$.
 We also define